 What is even more interesting is that taste is influenced by the other senses such that cheesecake tastes sweeter on a white plate than in a black one.
-This interaction between two or more sensory inputs is called cross-modal interaction.
+This interaction between two or more sensory inputs is called cross-modal interaction or cross modal perception.

 Did you know that 80% of the flavors we taste come from what we smell?

 Also known as tactile memory, haptic memory pertains to the touch stimuli.